 The business model has been split into process categories which includes objectives, activities and controls underpinned by the appropriate resources.
-The control activities are used to both achieve the
+The control activities are used to both achieve the business strategy and mitigate Aviva Investors' current and future risks to an acceptable level.
 The below diagram illustrates the complementary relationship between the business and risk strategy.